Asl2027/Employee-Analytics-Dashboard-Excel/README.md

 - Average Experience
 - Percentage of Senior Management

+## Key Insights
+- Engineering and Sales teams have the highest average salaries.
+- Average employee experience across teams is approximately 26 years.
+- Senior management makes up about 47% of the total workforce.
+- Client Services and Human Resources show higher average experience levels compared to other teams.

 ## Dashboard Features
 - Team-wise salary and experience analysis
 - Gender distribution across employees